 - Mandatory Mediation.
 Most people want to immediately file a lawsuit when something has gone wrong with their sale.
 This term requires all disputes related to the contract to be submitted to mediation before filing a lawsuit.
 This is not necessarily a bad term, as it can save parties the expense and hassle of going to court.
 Just know that you may not be able to immediately file a claim when a problem arises.

 - Acceptance of Property.
-This term is harsh – once you complete closing, you accept the property in its “as is” condition.
+This term can be harsh – once you complete closing, you accept the property in its “as is” condition.
 This means that if the sellers damage or trash the house the morning of closing, but the buyers did not inspect the house on the way to the closing, the buyers could be stuck with paying the full price as negotiated but receiving a trashed property.

 Problems frequently arise when parties use a purchase contract form without reading it or understanding it.
-Un-modified forms can introduce strange language and terms that are not ideal in your unique case.
+Unmodified forms can introduce strange language and terms that are not ideal in your unique case.
 You should always know the terms of any contract you sign, and especially the contracts involving your biggest financial investment (a home).
 Our firm has helped countless buyers and sellers navigate the standard OREC purchase contract.
 Contact us if you have any questions about the terms, the process, or anything else related to your sale.